Prepare for FY1 Guide by Specialty

 What are some common presentations they should read about?

 • Septic arthritis – many patients who are referred to rheumatology present with a painful swollen joint.
-Septic arthritis is almost always a differential diagnosis in these patients and therefore it is useful to understand the investigations and management for this condition.
+Septic arthritis is almost always a differential diagnosis in these patients and therefore it is useful to understand the investigations and management of this condition.

 • Gout